Blog Product Management10 Best Product Management Books for PMs in 2026

 Key lessons

 • Dual track development.
 Split work into “shaping” (i.e., planning and design) and “building” stages.
 Larger projects have six-week cycles, while smaller ones have two-week cycles.
+They can be run by a product or project manager.

 • Projects start with a pitch.
 Each project starts with a pitch.
 In this pitch, you outline problems, timelines, solutions, potential issues, and scope.